MichaelsPlayground/NfcNdefExample/readme.md

 - A rare used type is the **Application** type - this will force to open a specific app on the smartphone and - when the app is not installed on the device it opens the app store (e.g. "Google Playstore") and tries to download and install the app

+All of these types are supported by the app and you test all of them.
+On some types you can add a timestamp string for easy testing.

+On the **reader side** yyou tap the  tag to the NFC reader and the message will pop up.

+THis app is using the **NFC Reader API** and not the intent based usage.
+This is because that kind of writing is more reliable and less faulty than all other connections.
+Just one restriction applies: the  app needs to open and in the foreground to work (for reading and writing).

+For that reason you need to very careful when the "write fragment" is active on the screen - data will be written before any further conformation.

+A note on iOS compatibility: as I'm not owning an Apple phone I cannot test what will happen when a NDEF type is tapped to the phone, sorry.

 Icons: https://www.freeiconspng.com/images/nfc-icon